mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 - Quarterly plans are locked for the quarter--Changeable only in MLT team meeting
 - Progress on quarter plans reviewed at the start of next quarter
-- Okay to reduce targets prior to 20 days before quarter end (except revenue)
+- Okay to reduce targets prior to 20 days before quarter end (except revenue & pipeline)
 - Quarterly plans are in context of annual V2MOM

 ### Plan Process